a0s/aws-architecture-design/README.md

 Key management practices:

-- **Key location**: KMS keys can be stored in the Management Account if it contains minimal resources (as in our case)
+- **Key location**: KMS keys can be stored in the Management Account if it contains minimal resources (as in our case).
+Alternatively, keys can be stored separately in each account if cross-account access is configured
 - **CloudTrail**: Enable CloudTrail for the Management Account to audit all KMS key operations
 - **Access control**: Implement two levels of access - Key administrators (manage key policies and settings) and Key users (use keys for encryption/decryption)
 - **Key policy**: Key policy takes precedence over IAM policies - configure key policies carefully as the primary access control mechanism